evanyeyeye/rainbow/docs/waters/funcdat8.rst

 Waters FUNC .DAT File Structure (8-byte)
 ========================================

 This format stores the mz-intensity pairs for MS data.

 MS data can also be stored in the FUNC .DAT :doc:`2-byte <funcdat2>` and :doc:`6-byte <funcdat6>` formats.

 These files are named something like _FUNC001.DAT.

 Each FUNC .DAT file is paired by number with a :doc:`FUNC .IDX <funcidx>` file.
 For example, _FUNC001.DAT is paired with _FUNC001.IDX.
-The paired FUNC .IDX file stores the retention times and the number of mz-pairs recorded at each time.
+The paired FUNC .IDX file stores the retention times and the number of mz-intensity pairs recorded at each time.

 This format is comprised entirely of contiguous 8-byte segments, one for each mz-intensity pair.
 This is the reason why this format is referred to as the 8-byte format.